rutgerblom/SDDC.Lab/README.md

 * Hardware configuration of the physical ESXi host(s):
   * 2 CPUs (10 cores per CPU)
   * 320 GB RAM
   * 1 TB storage capacity (preferably SSD).
-Either DAS or 10 Gbit NFS/iSCSI
+Either DAS or 10 Gbit NFS/iSCSI.
+More space required if multiple labs are deployed.
 * Virtual hardware configuration of the Ansible controller VM:
-  * 1 CPUs
+  * 1 vCPU (4 vCPUs recommended)
-  * 8 GB RAM
+  * 8 GB RAM (16GB RAM recommended)
+  * Hard disk
-  * 150 GB hard disk
+    * 64 GB for Linux boot drive
+    * 300 GB for /Software (Recommend this be on it's own drive)
   * VMware Paravirtual SCSI controller
   * VMXNET 3 network adapter
 * Deploy the pre-configured DNS server for DNS name resolution within Pods instead of using your own.